QUICK TRAIL FACTS

 Bog Brook, Whitten Hill, and Northern Headwaters preserve trails in orange, Hogback Mountain in blue, Frye Mountain in yellow, Dave Rock trail in dark green.
 Note: Hogback Mountain is on private land, and visiting rules can change.

-Along with seeing some interesting sites, including historic dams and marsh views, you can go on a long walk here—as long as 10 or 15 miles in the Whitten Hill and Bog Brook Preserves.
+Along with seeing some interesting sites, including historic dams and marsh views, you can go on a long walk here — 10 or 15 miles — in the Whitten Hill and Bog Brook Preserves.
 Or, if you’re really ambitious, you can hike the 47-mile trek on the astonishing Hills to Sea trail!
 (Of which these preserves are just a part.)

 The trail network at the Sheepscot Headwaters, as the Midcoast Conservancy calls this region, encompasses the preserves of Bog Brook, Whitten Hill, and Northern Headwaters.
 It feels remote and not visited by many.
 The whole network is mostly well signed and blazed.

-From Northern Headwaters Preserve, you can head north on the Goose Ridge Trail, a roughly four-mile one-way trail between Penney Road and Freedom Pond Road, and a segment of the Hills to Sean Trail.
+From Northern Headwaters Preserve, you can head north on the Goose Ridge Trail, a roughly four-mile one-way trail between Penney Road and Freedom Pond Road; it’s a leg on the Hills to Sea Trail.
 This trail is easy to moderate, with a few views from farm fields.
-(There are a few unofficial trails that crisscross the main path, which is well blazed and easy to follow.)
+(There are a few unofficial trails that crisscross the main path.)

-Dave Rock Trail is a 1.5-mile (one way), there-and-back trail that follows a stream before heading up to corn fields before ending at Route 220.
+Dave Rock Trail is a 1.5-mile there-and-back trail that follows a stream before heading up to corn fields before ending at Route 220.

 The Midcoast Conservancy’s fantastic map includes some of the highlights of the trails in this area and trail distances.